 What is Hardscaping?

 Hardscaping is a general term for the non-living elements on a property.
-As the name suggests, they are the physically hard design elements in your yard.
+As the name suggests, they are your yard's physically challenging design elements.
 Artificial structures common to landscape designs such as decks, pergolas, patio covers, and gazebos are also hardscapes.
-Hardscaping makes up half landscape designs.
+Hardscaping makes up half of the landscape designs.
 Elements such as stone walls and paver paths divide yards between fields, gardens, patios, and buildings.
 Such walkways and walls can operate as barriers and resolutions to obstinate water movement.
-Hardscaping is essentially the foundation of landscape design.
+Hardscaping is essentially the foundation of landscape design

 Stone: Ordinarily, the stone utilized are flagstone, sandstone, slate, limestone, and quartzite.